spotify/luigi/doc/configuration.rst

 Configuration classes
 *********************

-Using the :ref:`ParamConfigIngestion` method.
-We derive the conventional way to do global configuration.
+Using the :ref:`ParamConfigIngestion` method, we derive the conventional way to do global configuration.
 Imagine this configuration.

 .. code:: ini